Web Loom logo

 Where to Go Next

-• ViewModels — how ViewModels consume Model observables and expose commands
+• ViewModels — how ViewModels consume Model signals, derive state, and expose commands

 • Query Core — caching and stale-while-revalidate with @web-loom/query-core